TheBusyBiscuit/TheBusyBiscuit/README.md

 ### :wrench: Skills
 I started programming back in 2013.
-While my first projects weren't exactly high-quality code, I grew over the years, as a person but I also grew and improved my skills as time has passed.
+While my first projects weren't exactly high-quality code, I grew over the years, as a person but I also grew and improved my skills as time passed.
 Here are some things I have experience with:

 #### Languages